risk-first/website/thinking/Health.md

 Just as human health-risks are relatively well-known and documented, an understanding of the risks to **commercial entities** has been built up over time.
 Accounting requires a certain set of measurements (all measured in monetary units), which are the same for all companies:

  - A **Balance Sheet**, showing what the company owns and owes.
 This is used for reporting [Funding Risk](https://financial-dictionary.thefreedictionary.com/Funding+risk) - that is, does the company have too much debt, given its assets?
  - A **Profit and Loss Statement**, showing whether the company is making or losing money from the deals it does.
-Companies that consistently lose money will die, so this is a statement that helps investors know what risks they face.
 This kind of transparency helps reduce [Agency Risk](../risks/Agency-Risk.md) for investors.
  - A **Cash Flow Statement**, shows the company's cash position and how much cash is entering and leaving the company.
 This is important for managing [Liquidity Risk](https://en.wikipedia.org/wiki/Liquidity_risk) - the short-term requirement of cash on-hand to keep the business running.
-Some companies can be hugely profitable, but nevertheless fail due to lack of cash.
-For example, [Northern Rock](https://en.wikipedia.org/wiki/Northern_Rock) failed in the 2007 financial crisis as it was unable to cover short-term payments.

 All of these are measured in monetary amounts, but each addresses a different risk.
 A healthy commercial entity will be managing all of these kinds of monetary and [non-monetary](../risks/Operational-Risk.md) risks.

-#### ...For A Software Project

-Over time, as a species, we have built up a detailed body of knowledge on the risks that afflict _human_ health, as well as the ones that affect the health of _commercial entities_.

-The purpose of [Risk First](https://riskfirst.org) is to try to build that body of knowledge for software development.
-Risks are in general _not_ unique on software projects - they are the same ones over and over again, such as [Communication Risk](../risks/Communication-Risk.md) or [Dependency Risk](../risks/Dependency-Risk.md).
-Every project faces these.

-A complete [Pattern Language](https://riskfirst.org/risks/A-Pattern-Language) covering all the main categories of risks you face on a software project starts [here](https://riskfirst.org/risks/Start).

 #### ...For A State

-On to the last example: how healthy is the United Kingdom?
-It might seem unlikely, but as well as producing the _fitness metrics_ (such as GDP, employment, education level, health indicators for the inhabitants) the UK government also produces a [National Risk Register](https://www.gov.uk/government/publications/national-risk-register-2020), which considers various risks (flooding, fires, pandemics, nuclear attack) and produces a matrix comparing:
+How healthy is the United Kingdom?
+As well as producing metrics such as GDP, employment, education level, etc. the UK government also produces a [National Risk Register](https://www.gov.uk/government/publications/national-risk-register-2020), which considers various risks (flooding, fires, pandemics, nuclear attack) and produces a matrix comparing:

- - **Impact**  This is an `A-E` scale. `A` means a risk costing < £10m and killing < 8 people.
-An `E` impact (the largest), meanwhile has a > £10b cost and > 1000 deaths.
+ - **Impact**  This is an `A-E` scale. `A` means a risk costing less than £10m and killing fewer than 8 people.
+An `E` impact (the largest), meanwhile has a greater than £10b cost and more than 1000 deaths.
 According to this reckoning, pandemics and CBRN (chemical, biological, radiological and nuclear) attacks have the greatest impact.
  - **Likelihood**: This is based on a probability out of 500, again banded into sections.
-The lowest risks (1/500) only contains a major transport accident, whilst lots of terrorist attacks exist in the 25-125/500 band.

 ![UK Government 2020 Risk Matrix](../images/thinking/uk-risk-matrix-2020.png)